jumiverse/jumiverse.github.io/_posts/2023-02-26-futureself-quote.md

 > "**Your time is the clearest indicator of your commitment.** You can’t hide how you spend your time.
 To improve freedom of money, relationships, and purpose, own your Freedom of Time."

+> "**How much ownership are you willing to take of your own time?** The more you say “No” to lesser goals, the stronger your commitment grows to creating the life and outcomes you want."

 _**#staycurious**_